Blog

 A Professional’s Guide to Beating Burnout with Yoga Therapy

-By Christine Saari, MA, E-RYT, C-IAYT The Pressing Concern of Professional Burnout The very essence of a professional's role, whether in healthcare or other sectors, involves being consistently committed, often going above and beyond to meet job demands....
+By Christine Saari, MA, C-IAYT The Pressing Concern of Professional Burnout The very essence of a professional's role, whether in healthcare or other sectors, involves being consistently committed, often going above and beyond to meet job demands.
+Unfortunately, this...

 The Magic of Adhi Mudra Meditation